varsunk/cs175-project/README.md

 - The episode ends when either:
   - The agent collects the emerald
   - The agent dies
   - The maximum number of steps is reached
+- Each model maintains its own:
+  - Training history
+  - Best completion times
+  - Checkpoints
+  - Metrics